saihon/setup-firefox-dev-sh/README.md

 ```
 **Options:**
 *   `-l, --lang <LANG>`: Specify the language for installation (e.g., `ja`, `de`).
 The chosen language will be remembered for future updates.
-*   `-v, --version`: Show the currently installed version and exit.
-This option does not require sudo.

 **Process:**
 1. Downloads the latest `.tar.bz2` archive to the `/tmp` directory.